dguo/dannyguo.com/src/pages/blog/start-with-a-minimum-viable-system.md

 I remember one Friday afternoon when I learned that I needed someone to add a connection string to a configuration file.
 It was a manual process, and only one person was really trusted to make the change.
 That person had left for the day, so I had to wait until the next week.
-Yes, there are meta problems with that situation, but it was the reality that I had to work with.
+Yes, there are process/institutional problems with that situation, but it was the reality that I had to work with.
 In the context of completing my project, I should have knocked out the configuration charge early on.
 I could have requested the change and worked on my code in parallel while I was waiting.